AlePre2/Unreal-FFmpeg/README.md

 Uneral version: 5.2

-Currently this plugin does not work in the pakage.
+This plugin works in package but requires FFmpeg to be installed on your PC: For more look in the "Tecnical Info" section.

 ## Blueprints